jonathanlandGit/Python/README.md

 =============================================================

-NOTE: This program was for a class project, so it had certain requirements.
-Also, I have the left the variables that are to holds the words/strings empty so that the user can choose what to include, so for the program to work correctly, words will have to be entered in that section of the code.
+NOTE: This program was for a class project, so it had certain requirements (see statements below for more details).
+I have the left the variables that are to hold the words/strings empty so that the user can choose what to include.
+For the program to work correctly, words will have to be entered in that section of the code.

 I. Features